 Hiding vegetables are the easiest way to get picky eaters to eat well.
-Here you’ll find 100 different hidden vegetable recipes.
-We’ve even sorted them by type to make meal planning easier.
-Get more produce into your kids’ diets by sneaking vegetables into food.
-These recipes make feeding picky kids less stressful.
-Just pick your vegetable and scroll to the section to find tons of recipes picky eaters will love!
+Here you’ll find 100 different recipes the whole family will love.
+These recipes to hide veggies make feeding toddlers less stressful.
+Just pick your vegetable and scroll to the section to find tons of options kids will love!

 I was so diligent.